corda/corda/docs/source/api-scanner.rst

 As a rule, ``api-current.txt`` should only be updated by the release manager for each Corda release.

 We do not expect modifications to ``api-current.txt`` as part of normal development.
-However, we may sometimes need to adjust the public API in ways that would not break developers' CorDapps but which would be blocked by the API Stabilty check.
+However, we may sometimes need to adjust the public API in ways that would not break developers' CorDapps but which would be blocked by the API Stability check.
 For example, migrating a method from an interface into a superinterface.
 Any changes to the API summary file should be included in the PR, which would then need explicit approval from either `Mike Hearn <https://github.com/mikehearn>`_, `Rick Parker <https://github.com/rick-r3>`_ or `Matthew Nesbit <https://github.com/mnesbit>`_.